Cereal-Automation/Script-Monitoring/readme.md

 * Copy the `script-sample` module to a new module and adjust the manifest.json.
 * Add a new factory method to the `MonitoryFactory` class and add it to the `allMonitors` property.

+## Tips

+* Use the https://plugins.jetbrains.com/plugin/9960-json-to-kotlin-class-jsontokotlinclass- plugin to generate classes from JSON.